Vija-M/Bookstore-Tieto/README.md

 •	Spring MVC: A framework that supports the Model-View-Controller pattern and provides a structured approach to building web applications.
 •	Thymeleaf: A modern server-side Java template engine that enables the creation of highly maintainable and testable HTML templates.
 •	H2 database: A popular open-source relational database management system that is typically faster than MySQL when dealing with small to medium-sized databases

 The system architecture would be based on the following components:
 •	Presentation Layer: This layer would be responsible for handling user requests and rendering views.
 The Spring MVC framework would be used to implement this layer.
 The Thymeleaf template engine would be used to render HTML templates.
 •	Business Layer: This layer would be responsible for handling business logic and interactions with the data access layer.
 The Spring Boot framework would be used to implement this layer.
 •	Data Access Layer: This layer would be responsible for handling interactions with the MySQL database.
 The Spring Data framework would be used to implement this layer.
-The overall architecture of the system can be represented as follows:

 ..............